 Investing in stocks is a great way to build wealth by harnessing the power of growing companies.
-But getting started can feel daunting for many beginners looking to get into the stock market despite the potential long-term gains.
+Getting started can feel daunting for many beginners looking to get into the stock market despite the potential long-term gains, but you can start buying stock in minutes.

 So how exactly do you invest in stocks?
 It’s actually quite simple and you have several ways to do it.
 One of the easiest ways is to open an online brokerage account and buy stocks or stock funds.
 If you’re not comfortable with that, you can work with a professional to manage your portfolio, often for a reasonable fee.
 Either way, you can invest in stocks online and begin with little money.